Division of New England: Boundaries

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 The division is located in the north-east of New South Wales, adjoining the border with Queensland.
-The 66,394 km² division covers a largely rural area, with agriculture the main industry.
-From south to north it includes the regional population centres of Scone, Tamworth, Armidale, Glen Innes, Inverell and Tenterfield.
+The 66,394 km2 division covers a largely rural area, with agriculture the main industry.
+From south to north it includes the regional population centres of Scone, Tamworth, Armidale, Glen Innes, Muswellbrook, Inverell and Tenterfield.

 Under the original redistribution proposal in 2015, the Australian Electoral Commission announced it intended to abolish Hunter.
 Electors in the north of Hunter would have joined New England.
 Ultimately however, the Commission opted for a less radical proposal that saw Charlton abolished, Hunter pushed eastward to absorb most of Charlton's territory, and New England absorbing a few small areas in Hunter's north.
 Due to changing populations, overall New South Wales lost a seat while Western Australia gained a seat.